bitmark-inc/docs/bitmark-references/rpc-communication/rpc-communication.md

 RPC is the abbreviation of remote procedure call, which is an inter-process communication technique used for client-server based applications.
 It is also known as subroutine call or function call.

-A client has a request message that the RPC translates and sends to the server.
-This request may be a procedure call or a function call to a remote server.
-When the server receives the request, it sends the required response back to the client.
-The client is blocked while the server is processing the call and only resumed execution after the server is finished.

-The sequence of events in a remote procedure call are given as follows:

-1. Client initiates a RPC procedure call
-1. Client makes a system call to send the message to the server and puts parameters in the message
-1. Message is sent from client to server by client's operating system
-1. Message is passed to server by the server's operating system
-1. Server executes procedure call with provided parameters
-1. After server finished executing, sends reponse back to client
-1. Client receives response from server

 # Flow

 ## Initialization